 Garden by the Bay

 What I love about the Garden was easy to access.
 It’s closely connected and in walkable distance to the Bayfront MRT Station and the Marina Bay Sands (the connecting bridge is separated from the hotel though).
-It is more than a typical botanical Garden, the park has a theme and it is a trendy place with exciting design elements that make the garden lively and multi-dimensional.
-Check out: I *Light Marina Bay and find out more about what to see and do there!
+It is more than a typical Botanical Garden, the park has a theme and it is a trendy place with exciting design elements that make the garden lively and multi-dimensional.
+Check out: Best Things to See and Do in Marina Bay and find out more about what to see and do there!

 Sentosa is an island resort off Singapore’s southern coast, connected to the city by road, cable car, pedestrian boardwalk, and monorail.
 By Sentosa Station, Tiger Sky Tower has panoramic views that can stretch as far as Indonesia.
 On the south coast, Palawan Beach is lined with food stalls and bars and has a suspension bridge to a small offshore island.
 Palm-lined, crescent-shaped Tanjong beach is more tranquil.